kunjgit/GameZone/Games/Tower_Stack/README.md

 ## **Description 📃**
 - In Tower Stack game, players aim to build the tallest tower possible by stacking blocks on top of each other.
 The game typically involves precision and timing, as players need to carefully place each block to ensure stability and prevent the tower from collapsing.

-## **functionalities 🎮**
+## **Functionalities 🎮**
 - Tower Construction: Players stack blocks or objects on top of each other to build a tower.
 The construction process requires precision and timing to maintain stability.
-Progressive Difficulty: The game gradually increases in difficulty as the tower grows taller.
+- Progressive Difficulty: The game gradually increases in difficulty as the tower grows taller.
 This can be achieved by introducing faster stacking speeds, narrower blocks, or other challenges that test the player's skill.
--
 <br>

 ## **How to play? 🕹️**